nafplann/SayaLens/README.md

 3. Drag to select the text area
 4. Release to extract - the text will be displayed with confidence score in a beautiful interface

+### Multi-Display Support

+SayaLens automatically detects which monitor you're actively using and provides seamless multi-display support:

+- **Smart Display Detection**: The capture window automatically appears on the display where your mouse cursor is located
+- **Accurate Screen Capture**: Captures content from the correct monitor, even with different resolutions and scaling factors
+- **Consistent Window Positioning**: Result and about windows appear on the same display where you performed the capture
+- **Cross-Monitor Compatibility**: Works perfectly with mixed display setups (different resolutions, orientations, and DPI settings)

+**How it works:**
+1. When you trigger a capture (via menu or keyboard shortcut), SayaLens detects your cursor position
+2. The capture overlay appears on the active monitor
+3. Screen capture is performed from the correct display with proper scaling
+4. Result windows appear on the same monitor for a consistent workflow

 ### Keyboard Shortcuts

 #### Global Shortcuts (work system-wide)